Phase 2: Impact Statement

 - Makes itself available to liaise with the Proponent, Indigenous groups, expert federal departments, the public and provincial, territorial, and Indigenous jurisdictions to support the Proponent as it develops its Impact Statement

-- Provides funding to support engagement
+- Provides funding to support consultation and engagement

 - Develops the Joint Review Panel Agreement, when applicable, and accepts comments on the draft Joint Review Panel Agreement